 - Cover the bowl with plastic wrap, add to the fridge, and let chill for about 1 hour.

-- Roll into balls between your palms and then roll in the 2 Tbsp of sugar that was set aside so that each dough ball is coated in sugar.
+- Roll into balls between your palms and then roll in the 2 tablespoon of sugar that was set aside so that each dough ball is coated in sugar.

 - Place the coffee cookie dough balls onto the baking sheet at least 2 inches apart since they will spread while baking.
 Then, gently press down each cookie dough ball with your palm for flatter cookies.